sailab-code/GNN_tf_2.x/README.md

 ## Simple usage example
-To train a GNN, simply run [starter.py](https://github.com/NickDrake117/GNN_tf_2.x/blob/main/starter.py):
+To train a GNN, simply run `starter.py`:

     import starter

-In this script, set parameters in section *SCRIPT OPTIONS* to change script behaviour, then run it.
+In this [script](https://github.com/NickDrake117/GNN_tf_2.x/blob/main/starter.py), set parameters in section *SCRIPT OPTIONS* to change script behaviour, then run it.

-In particular, by default

-    use_MUTAG = False

-It means that the GNN is trained on a dataset composed of graphs with random nodes/edges/targets.
+In particular, by default `use_MUTAG = False`, meaning that the GNN is trained on a dataset composed of graphs with random nodes/edges/targets.

-Set

-    use_MUTAG = True

-to train the GNN on the real-world dataset MUTAG for solving a graph-based problem ([here](https://github.com/NickDrake117/GNN_tf_2.x/blob/main/MUTAG_raw/Mutagenicity_label_readme.txt) for details)
+Set `use_MUTAG = True` to train the GNN on the real-world dataset MUTAG for solving a graph-based problem ([here](https://github.com/NickDrake117/GNN_tf_2.x/blob/main/MUTAG_raw/Mutagenicity_label_readme.txt) for details)